Pain & Injury · 關

 Consultation

-We listen, palpate, and map the pattern, not just where it hurts, but why.
+We listen, feel where it's tender, and work out the pattern, not just where it hurts but why.

 02